 Know Your Audience

 If you don’t know what people want, you’re not going to be in business selling to them for very long.
 Business is about satisfying need, and Santa has that down cold.
 Every year, millions of kids write out lists of exactly what they want.
-While you’re not likely to get that lucky, spending the money you need to understand what your customers want can ensure that your business is still around next Christmas.
+While you’re not likely to get that lucky, spending the money you need to understand what your customers want can ensure that your business is still around next holiday season.

 Understand Your Workforce